If you consider use-cases, trail running shoes are a lot like their road-going counterparts.

 The upper achieves a fine balance between ventilation and structural reinforcement due to its mesh and synthetic build.

 6) Salmon S-Lab Ultra 2

-The S-Lab Ultra 2 is the trail running shoe you pick when you want to go racing.
-Its no-nonsense design sticks to the essentials and discards everything else.
+The S-Lab Ultra 2 is the trail running shoe you pick for the races Its no-nonsense design sticks to the essentials and discards everything else.